MeteoModels.jl

 where cache = return_cache(a,x) is a suitable cached object.

 The main characteristic of a Model is that it may also be evaluated in a probability distribution.
-Given an input Distribution prior, the output
+Given an input Law prior, the output

 posteriori = a(priori)

 returns another distribution posteriori, which should be thought of the propagation of priori through the model a.
-The type of Model and input Distribution determine the expression of posterior.
+The type of Model and input Law determine the expression of posterior.

 source